awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-inventory-java.md

 **Note**
 For information about the job related underlying REST API, see [Job Operations](job-operations.md)\.

-## Example: Retrieving a Vault Inventory Using the AWS SDK for Java<a name="retrieving-vault-inventory-java-example"></a>
+## Example: Retrieving a Vault Inventory Using the Amazon SDK for Java<a name="retrieving-vault-inventory-java-example"></a>

 The following Java code example retrieves the vault inventory for the specified vault\.